vinibiavatti1/ReactProjectTemplate/README.md

 ## Build

 There are two commands for building the application: `build:staging` and `build:production`.
 The routine that will be executed for each build is the same, but the difference is the `.env` file that will be used.
-This responsible library for selecting the correct `.env` file is `env-cmd`.
+The `env-cmd` library will be used to select the correct `.env` file.

 ## Scripts